 The back of the satellites have an input for the cable that connects them to the wireless receiver module.
 There are also holes on the back so you can wall-mount them.

-The Samsung HW-Q65T soundbar has an impressive build quality.
+The Samsung HW-Q65T soundbar has a good build quality.
 The metal grilles on the bar and the satellites help protect the drivers, and the plastic in their build seems solid and durable.
-The subwoofer is mostly made of wood, however, the fabric covering the front seems a bit loose, and it looks like it could collect dust and dirt easily.
+The subwoofer is mostly made of wood, however, and the wood behind the fabric seems to flex a bit.
+Also, the sub's fabric covering the front seems loose, and it looks like it could collect dust and dirt easily.

 The Samsung HW-Q65T soundbar has a very good stereo frequency response.
 It struggles to reproduce a thumpy low-bass, but there's still a little extra boom in the mix.
 The mid-range is quite balanced, so vocals and lead instruments are clear and present, though the underemphasized treble can make them a bit dull and veiled.